How to Prepare Your Young Children for an Evening Photo Session

 Let Them Be Themselves

-As with all of my sessions, regardless of what time of day, photo sessions turn out best when you let kids be themselves.
+As with all of my sessions, regardless of what time of day, family photo sessions turn out best when you let kids be themselves.
 Whether that leads to a playful moment or a snuggly one, photos with your children will be most meaningful when you follow their lead and search for moments of connection.

-Bring Snacks
+Bring Snacks and/or toys

 Make Time to Relax